GabaniAesha/Data-Professional-Breakdown-Dashboard/README.md

 # Data-Professional-Breakdown-Dashboard

 # Project Overview
 This project consists of a survey aimed at understanding the experiences, preferences, and demographics of data professionals.
 The survey covers aspects such as job satisfaction, challenges faced in the data field, job-seeking priorities, and personal demographics.
-The results are compiled in an Excel file and visualized through a comprehensive Power BI dashboard.
+The raw surey excel file is attached and The results are visualized through a comprehensive Power BI dashboard.

 # Data
 The dataset is collected via an anonymous online survey and includes responses on various topics from professionals in the data field.
 Key areas covered in the survey include: